AACA Assessment

 • Official photo bearing document

-• Access to web portal of your English language test results
+• Access to the web portal of your English language test results

-• Do not submit certified copies, photocopies, black or white copies
+• Do not submit certified copies, photocopies, or black or white copies.

 Architect Project Portfolio Writing Help From – CDRAustralia.Org

-We at CDRAustralia.Org are team of experienced engineers and prepare excellent project portfolio for qualification assessment for AACA Australia.
-Our writers are qualified and assure 100% approval guaranteed.
+CDRAustralia.Org is a team of experienced engineers and prepare an excellent project portfolio for qualification assessment for AACA Australia.
+Our writers are qualified and assure 100% approval.

 Tips to Remember While Drafting Project Portfolio

-You are allowed to choose 2 to 4 projects to compile your portfolio. projects may be any (academic or working experience based).
+You are allowed to choose 2 to 4 projects to compile your portfolio. projects may be any (academic or work-based).

 Projects may be compiled from student and/or professional work and mapped accordingly to the NSCA Performance Criteria in the Performance Criteria Checklist.
 It is recommended to include the final year student project.

-Order your portfolio by projects and within each project by performance criteria.
-Start with all of the performance criteria for your Project 1, and then include those you have mapped with Project 2, and so on.
+• Order your portfolio by projects and within each project by performance criteria.
+Start with all the performance criteria for your Project 1, then include those you have mapped to Project 2, and so on.

-3. brief description of your content and more specifically how the content demonstrates the performance criteria
+• brief description of your content, and more specifically, how the content demonstrates the performance criteria

 Portfolio Format

-Two projects (including the final year project, if possible) should be presented with a detailed set of drawings to showcase the conceptual and schematic development.
+Two projects (including the final-year project, if possible) should be presented with detailed drawings to showcase the conceptual and schematic development.
 Choose at least one project on which you have been working on the design development.
 Please don’t include miniature drawings that can’t

 be read.

-Two project examples should be provided for these two unit sections (E3 Conceptual Design and E4 Schematic Design) of the NSCA Performance Criteria list (except for knowledge-based criteria).
-Performance criteria of the other units require one example/response only.
+Two project examples should be provided for the two unit sections (E3 Conceptual Design and E4 Schematic Design) in the NSCA Performance Criteria list (excluding knowledge-based criteria).
+The performance criteria for the other units require only one example/response.

 Include criteria relevant to Knowledge Acquisition (K) as Miscellaneous examples (not specifically related to your own projects) at the end of your portfolio.
 Such examples may include extracts from regulations and laws, or drawings from any other, unnamed projects.